covidsafewatch/website/input/senate-submissions/slow-response-to-public-panic.md

 <img src="you-have-tested-positive-for-covid-bug-report.png" width="100%"/>

-> When a user taps the “upload my data” button the next screen asserts “You have tested positive for COVID-19” which may be a false assertion and cause confusion.
+> When a user taps the "upload my data" button the next screen asserts "You have tested positive for COVID-19" which may be a false assertion and cause confusion.
 This text needs changing.

 This research featured on the front page of the technology website "Hacker News" and received wide attention from the global technology industry, including from Mike Cannon-Brookes, co-founder of Atlassian.